Consulting vs Investment Banking: Salary, Hours, Exit Opps, and How to Choose (2026)

 Consulting vs Tech: Salary, Culture, Growth, and Which Career Fits You (2026)

 MBB vs FAANG compared: salary by level, culture, work-life balance, skill development, and exit opportunities.
-Real 2026 compensation data and decision framework.
+2026 compensation context and decision framework.